Image

 DUI Traffic Stops in St. Louis County, MO

-A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in St. Louis County, MO.
-In the case of a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, traveling on a road going in the wrong direction and any other behaviors such as inconsistencies in speed, swerving or stopping and going.
+In order to pull someone over, a St. Louis County, MO or any Missouri police officer must have reasonable suspicion.
+In the case of a DWI, reasonable suspicion would be represented by behaviors like like splitting the lane, traveling the wrong way down a road and any other driving behaviors such as inconsistencies in speed, swerving or braking.

-A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to satisfy the higher burden of probable cause in order to actually place you under arrest for a DWI.
+A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to meet the higher burden of probable cause in order to actually arrest you for a DWI.

-If you suspect that you were improperly stopped or arrested for your St. Louis County, MO DWI, contact a DUI attorney near you as soon as possible.
-If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving intoxicated, turn to a DUI attorney near you in St. Louis County, MO who can fight to get the prosecutor to dismiss your case so you can put this behind you and be free.
+If you feel that you were unlawfully stopped or arrested for your St. Louis County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near St. Louis County, MO can fight to get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in St. Louis County, MO

-If a law officer stops you due to suspected inhebriated driving, they will likely try to get you to do a test to prove that you are intoxicated.
+If you are pulled over by an officer due to suspected inhebriated driving, they will likely try to get you to do a test to prove that you are intoxicated.
 When it comes to roadside tests used by St. Louis County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in St. Louis County MO for driving while intoxicated, chemical tests are often used as evidence to collect evidence that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+When police officers stop drivers in St. Louis County MO for DUIs, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, via which, as a St. Louis County, MO driver or driver anywhere in Missouri, you automatically consent to participate in chemical sobriety tests simply by operating a vehicle.
-A smart DUI attorney near you will tell you that you can refuse to submit to a breathalyzer, but you can face legal consequences for the act of refusing the test.
-Still, the police cannot physically force you to take the test.
+Each state has its own laws and many, including Missouri have in place an implied consent law, via which, as a St. Louis County, MO driver or driver anywhere in Missouri, you automatically agree to participate in chemical sobriety tests simply by getting behind the wheel.
+A smart DUI attorney near you will counsel you to know that you can refuse to submit to a breathalyzer or other chemical test, but refusal can carry a criminal charge in itself.
+Still, the police cannot physically force you to produce a sample.

-If you already did a breathalyzer test, consult an experienced St. Louis County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your St. Louis County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was administered as according to law and whether it should or should not be admissible in court.
+If you already did a breathalyzer test, speak to an exemplary St. Louis County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your St. Louis County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in St. Louis County, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that attempt to gauge whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in St. Louis County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction